 Guidelines for fasting and abstinence (English | Español)

 Rediscover God’s grace and merciful love through the sacrament of reconciliation.
-On March 27, a majority of the churches of the Diocese of Grand Rapids will have a priest(s) available from 5 – 8 p.m. to hear confessions.
-Confession is available year-round in our churches, but the season of Lent by its penitential nature is an opportune time for anyone seeking forgiveness to restore and renew their relationship with Jesus through the sacrament of penance.
-Click here for details including a list of participating churches.
+Confession is available year-round in our churches, and the season of Lent by its penitential nature is an opportune time for anyone seeking forgiveness to restore and renew their relationship with Jesus through the sacrament of penance.

 CRS Rice Bowl